farhan2077/aes-matlab/matlab/README.md

-# TODOS

-Completed items are striken through
+# Completed modules in MATLAB

 - Take plaintext as input
   - Check if the input array is 16 characters or less (add zero elements if input > 16 chars)